Police officers have many responsibilities when responding to a wreck. They play a vital role after a wreck for both a criminal case and a civil one.

 Responding officers then examine the physical evidence at the scene, such as skid marks, and interview eyewitnesses.
 As for the physical evidence, officers observe and report.
 Based on everything they observe, the police officer then concludes what happened and issue a citation if they find someone broke a law in the wreck.

 Attorneys use the police report and citation to begin their own investigation of the wreck.
 Many times, the police officer who first responded and drafted the report got it right.
 Not often, but it does happen, a responding officer makes a mistake when they investigate.
-A good attorney, like a car accident lawyer Atlanta GA trusts, will look over the police report and speak with witnesses to confirm that the police report is accurate.
+A good attorney will look over the police report and speak with witnesses to confirm that the police report is accurate.

 The police investigation doesn’t stop at the scene either.
 If the officer issued a citation, or the wreck was serious, they start investigating it further.
 Including downloading the vehicles’ “black box” data to check if something failed.
 They’ll also take the cell phones from the involved parties and download it to see if anything else contributed to the wreck.

 Attorneys must also examine any electronic evidence, perhaps from a vehicle’s Event Data Recorder.
 This device provides critical information about vehicle speed, bake application, steering angle, and other crash metrics.